Tomires/thesis-masters/navigator.md

 ![2D and 3D variants of shapes used in scatter plots.](images/sketch_shapes.png)

-The original design included a *hot corners* feature, which enabled the user to physically grab corners of plot in 6DOF and stretch the plot.
+The original design included a *hot corners* feature, which enabled the user to physically grab corners of plot in 6DOF and stretch the plot by doing so.
 The August release substituted this feature for a more conventional resizing gesture.
 The faces of a plot's bounding box were to be used for setting bounds on spatial axes.
 Both features were replaced in the August build due to their reliance on room-scale - the user was supposed to move around the room, which would make the experience uncomfortable.
-They were also incompatible with 3DOF.
+They were also incompatible with 3DOF input methods.

 ![Plot resize interaction in 6DOF.](images/sketch_6dofresize.png)

 The 6DOF version includes a panel attached to one of the controllers.
-This is possible due to the fact that 6DOF systems utilize two controllers - a primary controller can be used for dragging the attribute from the panel.
+This is possible due to the fact that 6DOF systems utilize two controllers - the other controller can be used for dragging the attribute from the panel.

 ![Attribute assignment in 6DOF.](images/sketch_6dofpanel.png)